Published Oct 12, 2022

 What Type of Patients Are Seen by Internal Medicine Providers

-Internal Medicine Doctors focus on treating adult patients.
-However, they occasionally do treat children—but they must be trained in pediatrics to do so.
+Internal medicine doctors focus on treating adult patients and disease prevention in adult populations.
+However, they occasionally do treat children—but they must have additional training in pediatrics to do so.

 What Are The Benefits of Family Medicine?